smithhmark/gomnibus/README.md

 A __huge__ outstanding issue is how to deal with ADTs and interfaces.

 ## Structures So Far
- a.
-Singly-linked list
+ 1. Singly-linked list
-  a.
-Stack
+    1. Stack
-  a.
-Stack-based Queue
+    1. Stack-based Queue
- a.
-Doubly-linked list
+ 1. Doubly-linked list
-  a.
-Queue
+    1. Queue

 ## Future structures
  1. The adjacency-list graph from the baby-names-task is a candidate